thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 These files are provided as opensource under the same [GPL v3](https://www.gnu.org/licenses/gpl-3.0) license as Marlin 2.

 ## Please Read and Consider:
 I am providing these configurations to the community for free.
-If you find this helpful or your ETSY printer farm benefits from this (or makes you rich :grinning:), please consider donating to a nonprofit close to my heart that supports my community.
+Please consider donating to a nonprofit close to my heart that supports my community if you find this helpful.
 More information is at the end of this [README](#donation-request).

 # What are the features I get from using this?